awakari/.github/profile/README.md

-# Scalable wildcard message routing
+# Flexible and scalable message routing

+## 1. Overview

 Awakari is a message pub/sub routing system.
-It's designed to be used ahead of a reliable message queue like Kafka to bring additional subscription-based routing flexibility.
-Awakari subscriptions have the following additional features:
+Subscriptions have the following additional features:
-1. Scalability to handle billions of subscriptions
+1. Scalability to handle any big number of subscriptions
-2. Rich routing conditions in subscriptions
+2. Rich subscription conditions: wildcards, grouping and logic functions

 Comparison to other message pub/sub solutions:
 <table>